boydev-1444/RunLuauDecompiler/README.md

 - RunLuau is a powerful decompiler than compiles a bytecode, and coverts it into readable and working code.

 - RunLuau decompiler works with [Luac](https://luac.nl) compiler, we are working in handle it with binary bytecode!
-- You can check [patches list](/RepPatches.md) for more information!
+- You can check the [patches list](/RepPatches.md) for more information!

 ## How it works?

 - RunLuau decompiler with a imput of the bytecode "disassembles" all the bytecode information, for next, convert it to readable lua code.
-- You can check the [Example.lua](/example.lua) file or the following code example:
+- You can check the following code example:
 ```lua
 local bytecode = BYTECODE_INPUT
 local ENV = (getfenv or getrenv or getgenv)()